MicrosoftDocs/cloud-adoption-framework/docs/strategy/financial-considerations/index.md

 ## Sustainability

-Migrating to the cloud can [reduce your carbon footprint](https://azure.microsoft.com/en-us/blog/how-microsoft-measures-datacenter-water-and-energy-use-to-improve-azure-cloud-sustainability/) and your organization immediately benefits from a sustainability perspective.
-Data centers that are hosting cloud services, such as Azure, are done at such scale that you benefit from overall sustainability with the least amount of environmental impact.
+Migrating to the cloud can [reduce your carbon footprint](https://azure.microsoft.com/blog/how-microsoft-measures-datacenter-water-and-energy-use-to-improve-azure-cloud-sustainability/) and your organization immediately benefits from a sustainability perspective.
+Data centers hosting cloud services, such as Azure, are done at such a scale that you benefit from overall sustainability with the most negligible environmental impact.

 Cost can be used as a carbon proxy.
 The ability to track your carbon footprint across your cloud environments can sometimes be a challenge.
-You may not get much in the way of visibility of the underlying infrastructure you deploy and, in fact, you may have third parties controlling some of your deployments.
-At some level, the embodied carbon and electricity costs of all your compute are factored into the cost of all your services.
+You don't always get much visibility of the underlying infrastructure you deploy, and you can have third parties controlling some of your deployments.
+At some level, all your compute's embodied carbon and electricity costs are factored into the cost of all your services.

-Given this, optimizing the OPEX spend can be a way of optimizing for carbon.
+Given this, optimizing the OPEX spend can be a way of optimizing carbon efficiency.

 ## Next steps